Iraq top cleric condemns use of force against protest camps, urges early election

 He said that the next parliament would be able “to take decisive measures that will determine the future of the country, especially regarding the preservation of its sovereignty and the independence of its political decisions.”

+Sadr, who has millions of supporters in the capital and in the south, had backed the demands of protesters for the removal of corrupt politicians and for the provision of services and jobs soon after the demonstrations began in October.
+But he stopped short of calling all his followers to join in.

+His supporters had previously bolstered the protesters and sometimes helped shield them from attacks by security forces and unidentified gunmen.
+They withdrew from the main sit-in camps last week at his request.

-Tensions boiled over when the United States killed Iranian military mastermind Qassem Soleimani in a drone strike in Baghdad on Jan.
+Tensions in Iraq boiled over when the United States killed Iranian military mastermind Qassem Soleimani in a drone strike in Baghdad on Jan.
 3. Iran responded with ballistic missile attacks on two Iraqi military bases housing U.S. troops.

 Baghdad condemned both the killing of Soleimani and Iran’s missile attacks on two Iraqi bases housing U.S. troops as acts of aggression on Iraq and a breach of its sovereignty.